opauloh/epicreact-react-hooks/README.md

 Try to use a status state by setting it to these string values rather than relying on existing state or booleans.

+- **Error handling** : No matter how hard you try, eventually your app code just isn’t going to behave the way you expect it to and you’ll need to handle those exceptions.
+If an error is thrown and unhandled, your application will be removed from the page, leaving the user with a blank screen… Kind of awkward… Luckily for us, there’s a simple way to handle errors in your application using a special kind of component called an Error Boundary.
+Unfortunately, there is currently no way to create an Error Boundary component with a function and you have to use a class component instead.
+The reason this is happening is because the error that’s stored in the internal state of the ErrorBoundary component isn’t getting reset, so it’s not rendering the children we’re passing to it.
+So what we need to do is reset the ErrorBoundary’s error state to null so it will re-render.
+But how do we access the internal state of our ErrorBoundary to reset it?
+Well, there are a few ways we could do this by modifying the ErrorBoundary, but one thing you can do when you want to reset the state of a component, is by providing it a key prop which can be used to unmount and re-mount a component.
+- **react-error-boundary** : As cool as our own ErrorBoundary is, I’d rather not have to maintain it in the long-term.
+Luckily for us, there’s an npm package we can use instead and it’s already installed into this project.
+It’s called react-error-boundary.

 <!-- prettier-ignore-start -->

 [npm]: https://www.npmjs.com/